thecognifly/YAMSPy/README.md

 $ sudo pip3 install .
 ```

-Option #2: Install directly from git (the `--upgrade` is to make sure it will install the last commit, even if the version number didn't increased)
+Option #2: Install directly from git (the `--upgrade` is to make sure it will install the last commit, even if the version number didn't increase)
 ```
 $ sudo pip3 install git+git://github.com/ricardodeazambuja/yamspy --upgrade
 ```